Side-by-side crime statistics from official UK Police data.

 Above national average

-Queensbury recorded substantially more crime than Lcp Stanhope and Wolsingham Parishes And in February 2026 — 373 incidents compared to 72, a 5.2x difference.
-The crime profiles diverge meaningfully: Lcp Stanhope and Wolsingham Parishes And sees higher rates of Anti-social behaviour (14) and Criminal damage & arson (11), while Queensbury has more Public order (34) and Other theft (29).
+Queensbury recorded substantially more crime than Lcp Stanhope and Wolsingham Parishes And in April 2026 — 488 incidents compared to 92, a 5.3x difference.
+The crime profiles diverge meaningfully: Lcp Stanhope and Wolsingham Parishes And sees higher rates of Anti-social behaviour (31), while Queensbury has more Public order (35).
 Lcp Stanhope and Wolsingham Parishes And is below the national average while Queensbury is above, making Lcp Stanhope and Wolsingham Parishes And the safer choice on this measure.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Lcp Stanhope and Wolsingham Parishes And saw higher rates of Anti-social behaviour and Criminal damage & arson while Queensbury had more Public order and Other theft.
-Overall, Lcp Stanhope and Wolsingham Parishes And recorded fewer total crimes (72 vs 373).
+In April 2026, Lcp Stanhope and Wolsingham Parishes And saw higher rates of Anti-social behaviour while Queensbury had more Public order.
+Overall, Lcp Stanhope and Wolsingham Parishes And recorded fewer total crimes (92 vs 488).